-g. collaboration with community agencies and other organizations to provide resources to strengthen school programs, families, and student learning; and h.

-programs and student health services, which are linked to student learning.
+g. collaboration with community agencies and other organizations to provide resources to strengthen school programs, families, and students learning; and h. student health awareness among parents by addressing the need for health programs and student health services, which are linked to student learning.